Computational TIRF enables optical sectioning beyond the evanescent field for widefield fluorescence microscopy: Results

 For deep neural network training, we acquired 881 registered EPI-TIRF image pairs of F-actin-labeled C6 cells using a custom-built EPI-TIRF imaging system (Methods \ref{sec-setup}).
 Each paired acquisition maintained identical x-y-z positions, with TIRF images in focus.
 Rigid registration (Methods \ref{sec-registration}) was implemented to compensate for potential stage drift artifacts.

-We developed the network, denoted ET2dNet, with a hybrid architecture.
-ET2dNet comprised dual branches for self-supervised and supervised learning to generate two outputs, fake GT and background, as shown in Fig.\ref{fig-ET2dNet} b.
-The in-focus fake GT was convolved with the point spread function (PSF) to generate fake TIRF.
-A supervised loss was computed by comparing fake and real TIRF (see Method \ref{sec-psf}).
-Then the fake TIRF and background were combined to generate a fake EPI, enabling self-supervised training through comparison with real EPI.
+We developed the EPI-TIRF cross-modality network, denoted ET2dNet, with a hybrid architecture.
+ET2dNet comprised dual branches for self-supervised and supervised learning to generate two outputs, pesudo-GT and background, as shown in Fig.\ref{fig-ET2dNet} b.
+The in-focus pesudo-GT was convolved with the point spread function (PSF) to generate computational TIRF.
+For simplification, we define pesudo-GT and computational TIRF (cTIRF) as the output produced by our model; unless otherwise specified, pesudo-GT and cTIRF images are generated using ET2dNet (2D) or ET3dNet (3D reconstruction network, see latter sections).
+A supervised loss was computed by comparing cTIRF and experimental measured TIRF.
+Then the cTIRF and background were combined to generate a reconstructed EPI, enabling self-supervised training through comparison with experimental measured EPI.
 For the network backbone, we implemented EViT-UNet \cite{li_evit-unet_2025}, a state-of-the-art (SOTA) segmentation network.
+Details are shown in Methods \ref{sec-ETNet}.

 The hybrid network architecture drew conceptual inspiration from the classical deconvolution theory\cite{bertero_introduction_2021}, where iterative gradient descent minimizes reconstruction errors through regularization-guided optimization by incorporating a prior.
-In this deep learning framework, the supervised learning branch encoded biological priors through training on real EPI-TIRF pairs, and the self-supervised learning branch explicitly modeled the image degradation process via PSF convolution.
+In this deep learning framework, the supervised learning branch encoded biological priors through training on experimental measured EPI-TIRF pairs, and the self-supervised learning branch explicitly modeled the image degradation process via PSF convolution.
 The generalization capability of the architecture, enhanced by its self-supervised component (as discussed in the latter section), aligns with recent advances in microscopic\cite{qiao_zero-shot_2024} and natural\cite{chen_low-res_2024} image super-resolution.

 The EViT-UNet backbone was selected to capture global image features essential for recognizing out-of-focus signals, which typically span large spatial regions in images.
 While Transformer-based architectures addressed the inherent limitation of CNNs (e.g., standard U-Net\cite{navab_u-net_2015}) in modeling global context\cite{liang_swinir_2021,vaswani_attention_2017}, their high computational cost remained a barrier.
 EViT-UNet overcame this by integrating efficient self-attention with convolutional operations, preserving global feature extraction capabilities while drastically reducing computational complexity.